Master of Science in Law (M.S.L.)

-McGeorge faculty will work with each student to develop a customized curriculum with a rigorous legal grounding that is infused with real-world examples, skills-based learning, and experiential opportunities.
+McGeorge faculty will work with each student to develop a customized curriculum with a rigorous legal grounding that is infused with real-world, practical examples, skills-based learning, and experiential opportunities.
 Students will also experience intense interaction and collaboration with a cohort of like-minded professionals who are seeking to increase their own skills.
 Finally, opportunities will be created for each student to put their new skills to work in California’s capital city.

 Questions?